feryw/zte-f670-get-public-ip-addr/README.md

 Notes :
 - adjust ont_pass value to your ont superadmin password
-- adjust line 50 to a valuematch to your VLAN number
+- adjust line 50 to a value that match to your VLAN number

 Tested on Debian 10, may aplicable on other *nix OS